Dream Maker (TV program): Missions

 20 days before the second elimination, Dream Mentor Angeline Quinto revealed the next mission to the remaining 44 Dream Chasers.
-There will be four songs in this mission: Odd Me, Hit Me, Lovey Dovey, and Tiger, all of which composed by Dream Mentor BULL$EYE.
-Different from the Produce 101 series, instead of the public choosing the songs appropriate to each of the Dream Chasers, the Dream Chasers themselves will choose the song they wanted to perform.
+There will be four songs in this mission: "Odd Eye", "Hit Me", "Lovey Dovey", and "Tiger", all of which were composed by Dream Mentor Bull$eye.
+Unlike the Produce 101 series, instead of the public choosing the songs appropriate to each of the Dream Chasers, the Dream Chasers themselves will choose the song they want to perform.
 The order of choosing is based on their second ranking.

-One by one, starting from rank 1, the Dream Chasers will enter a room with 4 doors, with the songs written on each door.
-They need to enter the door of the song they wanted to perform.
+One by one, starting from rank 1, the Dream Chasers will enter a room with 4 doors concealed behind a black curtain, with the songs written on each door.
+They need to enter the door of the song they want to perform.
 Each door can hold a maximum of 11 members.
 Once the quota is reached, the door will be locked, and they need to select another song.
 The Dream Chasers cannot see the selected songs of the Dream Chasers who entered the room first.

-However, same with the Produce 101 series, not all Dream Chasers will perform in Mission 3, only those who survived the second elimination will get to perform the song.
-Different from the series, there will be no rearrangement of the teams, and whoever survived in the last eliminations will be the final group.
+However, like with the Produce 101 series, not all Dream Chasers will perform in Mission 3, only those who survived the second elimination will get to perform the song.
+Unlike the original series, however, there will be no rearrangement of the teams, and whoever survived in the last eliminations will be the final group.

-Same with the first two missions, each Dream Chaser will be evaluated individually and they can earn a maximum of 600 points (100 points each from the 6 Dream Mentors).
+Like the first two missions, each Dream Chaser will be evaluated individually, and they can earn a maximum possible score of 600 points (100 points each from the 6 Dream Mentors).
 Since there are different members in each of the songs, their individual scores will be averaged to get their group score.

-There will be two winning teams in this mission, and these winning teams will have additional benefit.
+There will be two winning teams in this mission, and these winning teams will have an additional benefit.
 The team who got the second-highest group score will get to perform their song in one Kapamilya show (It's Showtime), while the team who got the highest group score will get to perform their song in two Kapamilya shows (It's Showtime and Magandang Buhay).

 Aside from the benefit to perform in Kapamilya shows, the Dream Chaser who got the most votes from the voting booth in the third mall show in Robinsons Las Piñas will get an additional benefit of 30 points, to be used in the third elimination.
 It was announced in the mall show that Ishiro Incapas will receive the 30-point benefit, garnering 23.22% of the votes, beating Vinci Malizon and Wilson Budoy.